GnikDroy/kora/docs/src/content/docs/guides/kora-in-5-minutes.md

 ## Variables and types

-`let` declares a variable; the type is inferred or written after a colon.
+`let` declares a variable.
+The type is inferred or written after a colon.

 ```ruby
 let x = 42;          # int